tlenex/node-busmq/README.md

 Node processes connecting to the same bus have access to and can use all queues and channels.

-BusMQ uses the great [node_redis](https://github.com/mranney/node_redis) module to communicate with the redis instances, so it is highly recommended to also install [hiredis](https://github.com/redis/hiredis-node) to achieve the best performance.
+node-busmq uses the great [node_redis](https://github.com/mranney/node_redis) module to communicate with the redis instances, so it is highly recommended to also install [hiredis](https://github.com/redis/hiredis-node) to achieve the best performance.